akinayturan/akinayturan/README.md

 ### Hi, I am a [Software & Web Developer](https://akin.ayturan.com/)

-I have rich experience in website building, design and customization.
-Good at Wordpress, Laravel, React.
-Plesk, WHM/Cpanel, CWP server management and all website setup with backup process.
-Also design control and layout with HTML, CSS to all platform.
+I have rich experience in web site design, building and customization.
+Good at React (NextJs), Laravel and WordPress.
+Also knowledgeable about .NET Core and Codignighter.
+I used Plesk, WHM/Cpanel, CWP, Vespa Hosting Control Panel for all site setup processes and backup.
+Also, can do design control and layout with HTML5, CSS3 to all platforms.

 I love to talk with you about our unique.